Charis Michelsen: Career

-who critics should continue to watch." -Mike Szymanski (Variety), and have said that she has "a fetching, fainty Natalie Imbruglia-ish screen presence" -Brent Simon (Entertainment Today).

-Besides Scorsese, Michelsen has worked with Nicolas Cage, Michael Douglas, Tobey Maguire, Robert Downey Jr., Katie Holmes, Ving Rhames, and others.
+Michelsen played the role of Debby in Lisa Cholodenko's 1998 independent drama film High Art, followed by supporting parts in Martin Scorsese's film Bringing Out the Dead (1999) and the independent drama Men in Scoring Position (also 1999).
+The following year, she had a supporting role in the comedy-drama film Wonder Boys (2000), directed by Curtis Hanson and starring Michael Douglas, Tobey Maguire, and Frances McDormand.

+She subsequently starred in the independent films The Price of Air (2000) and Orphan (2001).

 Michelsen played Mrs. Wyatt Cooper (Eric Dane's wife) on an episode of the ABC television drama Gideon's Crossing.
 She also starred with Peter Steele in his band Type O Negative's music video "My Girlfriend's Girlfriend," and with Liv Tyler in the music video "If" by Coyote Shivers.

+Personal life

 She was married to actor and director Josh Evans from 2003 to 2011, and is the former daughter-in-law of the late movie producer Robert Evans and actress Ali MacGraw.